onc-healthit/inferno-community/README.md

 ### Native Ruby Installation

 Inferno can installed and run locally on your machine.
-Install the dependencies listed above and enter the following in a terminal prompt:
+Install the following dependencies first:

-## System Requirements

 * [Ruby 2.5+](https://www.ruby-lang.org/en/)
 * [Ruby Bundler](http://bundler.io/)
 * [SQLite](https://www.sqlite.org/)

+And run the following commands from the terminal:

 ```sh
 # MacOS or Linux